webtorrent/bittorrent-tracker/README.md

           timeout: 10000
       },
       // NodeJS HTTP agents (used to proxy HTTP and Websocket requests in node)
+      // For HTTP trackers this is either an undici Agent if using Node16 or later, or http.Agent if using versions prior to Node 16
       // Populated with Socks.Agent if socksProxy is provided
       httpAgent: {},
       httpsAgent: {}